dusanmitrovic-dev/xof-calculator/README.md

 - [x] Do hourly only get bonus for gross?
     - YES
 - [ ] Remove loggers from preview method
+- [ ] Block cases that do not have set % or $/h from attempting
+    - or handle properly
+- [x] (v0.64.0) fix role logic for commission settings

 ## Calculation Logic Integration
 - [x] (v0.59.0) `calculate_hourly_earnings` method